Noël Coward: Early years

 Coward was born in 1899 in Teddington, Middlesex, a south-western suburb of London.
 His parents were Arthur Sabin Coward (1856–1937), a piano salesman, and Violet Agnes Coward (1863–1954), daughter of Henry Gordon Veitch, a captain and surveyor in the Royal Navy.
 Noël Coward was the second of their three sons, the eldest of whom had died in 1898 at the age of six.
 Coward's father lacked ambition and industry, and family finances were often poor.
-Coward was bitten by the performing bug early and appeared in amateur concerts by the age of seven.
+Coward was bitten by what he called "the theatre bug" early, and appeared in amateur concerts by the age of seven.
 He attended the Chapel Royal Choir School as a young child.
 He had little formal schooling but was a voracious reader.

 Encouraged by his ambitious mother, who sent him to a dance academy in London, Coward's first professional engagement was in January 1911 as Prince Mussel in the children's play The Goldfish.
 In Present Indicative, his first volume of memoirs, Coward wrote:

 The leading actor-manager Charles Hawtrey, whom the young Coward idolised and from whom he learned a great deal about the theatre, cast him in the children's play Where the Rainbow Ends.
 Coward played in the piece in 1911 and 1912 at the Garrick Theatre in London's West End.
 In 1912 Coward also appeared at the Savoy Theatre in An Autumn Idyll (as a dancer in the ballet) and at the London Coliseum in A Little Fowl Play, by Harold Owen, in which Hawtrey starred.
 Italia Conti engaged Coward to appear at the Liverpool Repertory Theatre in 1913, and in the same year he was cast as the Lost Boy Slightly in Peter Pan.
 He reappeared in Peter Pan the following year, and in 1915 he was again in Where the Rainbow Ends.
 He worked with other child actors in this period, including Hermione Gingold (whose mother threatened to turn "that naughty boy" out); Fabia Drake; Esmé Wynne, with whom he collaborated on his earliest plays; Alfred Willmore, later known as Micheál Mac Liammóir; and Gertrude Lawrence who, Coward wrote in his memoirs, "gave me an orange and told me a few mildly dirty stories, and I loved her from then onwards."